Lee Tempest glances down a sunny hallway at UPMC Mercy. He has a few obstacles in his way.

 “Having that set of wheelchair skills allows you to just feel more confident in getting around the community,” Tempest said.

 The UPMC Rehabilitation Institute hosts a free monthly clinic in the hospital’s spinal cord unit.
 It’s open to anyone who uses a manual wheelchair — hospital patients and the public alike are welcome to attend.

 Clinic participants make their way through an obstacle course designed to promote agility, rooting each other on through each task.
 When the last person arrives at the end, the group breaks out into individualized skill sections.

-Learn more about the UPMC Rehabilitation Institute and Centers for Rehab Services
+Learn more about the UPMC Rehabilitation Institute.

 Joseph Leckenby is attending his second clinic.
 At the last session, he learned how to tilt his chair backward to get himself onto a sidewalk.